 Quality of life scales in diagnosis.
-Quality of life scales are inexpensive, simple to administer, and measure a wide range of the problems seen in multiple sclerosis (Cella et al 1996; Cella et al 2012).
+Quality of life scales are inexpensive, simple to administer, and measure a wide range of the problems seen in multiple sclerosis (Cella et al 1996).
 They predict changes in disability and are objective measures of therapeutic outcomes.
 However, present scales are insensitive and have not contributed to trial monitoring.

-Confusion in diagnosis and misdiagnosis.
+Confusion in diagnosis.
 In some patients with clinically definite multiple sclerosis but negative MRI, other techniques such as evoked potentials or magnetic transfer imaging will show damage.
-When CSF has no oligoclonal bands, as in approximately 3% of patients, prognosis is better and brain MRI lesions are fewer.
+When no oligoclonal bands are seen in the CSF, as in approximately 3% of patients, prognosis is better and brain MRI lesions are fewer.
 Four years after a diagnosis of multiple sclerosis, only half of these oligoclonal band-negative patients become positive (Zeman et al 1996).
-Similarly, one third of patients with one oligoclonal band on follow-up will develop multiple oligoclonal bands (Davies et al 2003).
+Similarly, one third of patients with 1 oligoclonal band who develop multiple bands on follow-up will develop multiple sclerosis (Davies et al 2003).

 Incidental, unexpected multiple sclerosis-like lesions on an MRI scan, without symptoms or signs of multiple sclerosis, are often referred to neurologists (“radiologically isolated syndrome”).
-Autopsy studies mentioned above show a significant reservoir of undetected multiple sclerosis.
+The autopsy studies mentioned above show a significant reservoir of undetected multiple sclerosis.
 However, multiple sclerosis-like MRI lesions could be from vascular disease, tumor, and possibly migraine headache.
-Yet, in 30 patients with incidental brain MRI lesions, 23 (77%) developed new MRI lesions by 6 months, and 11 (37%) had clinical conversion to multiple sclerosis (Lebrun et al 2008).
+Yet, in 30 patients with incidental MRI lesions, 23 (77%) developed new MRI lesions by 6 months, and 11 (37%) had clinical conversion to multiple sclerosis (Lebrun et al 2008).
 In 41 patients (7 treated) followed for 2.7 years, 59% had new MRI lesions; 30% had clinical attacks at a median time of 5.4 years (Okuda et al 2009).
-A quarter of patients have cognitive impairment and 40% have frontotemporal cortical MRI lesions.
-Asymptomatic cord lesions, present in one third of patients with these brain lesions, predict a future attack or progression in 80%.
-Thus, early treatment is reasonable for some cases with MRI lesions only, but commitment to a therapy after a misdiagnosis is a danger.
+These papers suggest early treatment is reasonable for some cases with MRI lesions only.

-A diagnosis of multiple sclerosis should be judiciously questioned when there are “red flags” such as:
+A diagnosis of multiple sclerosis should be questioned, judiciously, when there are “red flags” such as: